 The head has angle markings on the lower part which is nice for shooting panoramas and another helpful feature it has are dual bubble levels which is really nice and a bit uncommon at this price level.

 The head also has 3 knobs.
 A pan lock with a half wing design, a larger ball lock also with a (semi) half wind design – both of these with a ratchet mechanism, as well as a smaller friction knob.

-On the top of the head you have a base plate which comes with a single RC2 plate (as we mentioned there is also an Arca Swiss version of this head which we didn’t test).
-We love RC2 – wee feel it is THE best all-around quick release system in the industry – surely for stills but we find ways of using it for video as well – you can check out our video comparing RC2 to Arca Swiss here.
+On the top of the head, you have a base plate that comes with a single RC2 plate (as we mentioned there is also an Arca Swiss version of this head which we didn’t test).
+We love RC2 – we feel it is THE best all-around quick release system in the industry – surely for stills but we find ways of using it for video as well – you can check out our video comparing RC2 to Arca Swiss here.

 A new type of base lock